Folding chair: Low range

 This light and inexpensive furniture is usually made from steel tubing, with a plastic seat and backrest.
 This style is very common in homes, churches, schools, and community events.

 Mid-range

 These are sturdy and a greater variety in styles and materials.
 They are typically not upholstered.
 They cost from approximately $25 apiece (2008).
 Their primary use is seating for large arenas, outdoor or places of worship, but also cafes and brasseries.

 Upper range

-These folding chairs are often multiple reinforced, and come with padded seats and backrest.
+These folding chairs are often reinforced multiply and come with padded seats and backrest.
 These are mainly sold for sporting events.
 The seat is sometimes made to fall backward so that it stands upright, making rainwater run off the upholstered seat.

 High end

-Folding chairs in this category are rare and sold in a very small volume.
-They cost from $150 to $300 apiece.
-They may be upholstered, and are often priced higher because they are associated with a renowned manufacturer.
+Folding chairs can extend into the range of luxury items.

+In popular culture

+Specifically modified and lighter folding chairs are used as weapons in professional wrestling.
+The investigation into Chris Benoit's death cited chronic traumatic encephalopathy, which is often caused by chair shots to the head and other related concussions as a leading cause of his symptoms.
+Chair shots to the head are now banned in the WWE and All Elite Wrestling, and the use of chairs was reduced to prevent injury.